mainul098/collections/README.md

 # collections
 A go implementations of collection package like python.
-Stack, Queue, Deque(Double Ended Queue), Priority Queue and Counter
+Stack, Queue, Deque(Double Ended Queue), Heap(Priority Queue) and Counter